AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 title: User Guide
 ---

-Wi-Find is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI), intended for freelance workers who manage clients across multiple time zones, needing to manage multitude of contacts so they won't accidentally schedule meetings at 3 a.m!<br>
+Wi-Find is a **desktop app for managing contacts**, optimized for use via a **Command Line Interface** (CLI), It's designed for **freelance workers** who manage clients across multiple time zones, helping them manage multitude of contacts so they won't accidentally schedule meetings at 3 a.m!
-To use Wi-Find to its maximum capabilities, it would be beneficial to have basic familiarity with running Java applications through terminal and reading command-line output.<br>
-This guide is for users new to Wi-Find who want to learn how to install, run and use Wi-Find commands efficiently.

 Key features:
 - Faster than typical GUI apps if you are able to type fast.